JiaYu2907/ChatBot/README.md

 # ChatBot
-A simple chatbot using Python
+This is a simple chatbot using Python nltk.

+This was inspired by Kris Juhan.